Dear Summer Interns,

 The Paideia Summer Internship

-Interns will be divided into two teams, Development & Outreach and Media.
+Interns will be divided into three teams, Development, Outreach, and Media.
 Projects will be discussed and assigned at the beginning of the internship.
-We will be working from the Alma Business Center near San Pietro.
+We will be working from the Pick Center in Prati.

-The Alma Business Center is a co-working space, shared with other Italian businesses.
+The Pick Center is a co-working space, shared with other Italian businesses.
 When at work, please conduct yourself professionally and be respectful of our neighbors.

 On some Fridays, work will end early in the afternoon and interns from both teams will come together to participate in seminar discussions, guest lectures, and tours of sites in Rome led by Paideia Institute staff.
 The Paideia Institute will organize a few day trips for the Interns during the weekends to sites in or near Rome.
 You will receive a full program itinerary when you arrive in Rome.